Joe-Public/molecule-docker-systemd/rockylinux/README.md

 #### Rocky Linux 9

-Compared to Rocky Linux 8 there is a small difference for version 9.
-The configuration `cgroupns_mode: host` is not needed.
+For Rocky Linux 9 the only difference would be the tag for the image:

 ```yaml
 platforms: